wagdav/thewagner.net/content/tech/2018-04-30-Coin-exchange.markdown

 This implementation is _almost_ maps one-to-one to the recursive formula above.
 The first three guard expression handle the three base cases.
-In the last clause the function calls itself to solve the the two sub-problems which I called `left` and `right`.
+In the last clause the function calls itself to solve the two sub-problems which I called `left` and `right`.

 Choosing `Maybe` to represent the result `Change` forces us to deviate from the